serieznyi/Factorio-AutomatedTrainDepot/ROADMAP.md

 # 0.1.1

+ - Test construction train with nuclear fuel
+ - Not show schedules with TEMP point in train builder
  - Remove possibility to send any train manually to ATD (remove stops from map)
    - [?]
 Send trains to deconstruction using temporal waypoint?
    - [?]
 Set correct name for input stop ?